MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/scheduled-performance-profiler-overview.md

 ### What is the performance impact of running with a profiler schedule?
 Will the users be affected?

-A user whose session which is being profiled may experience some performance degardation due to the recording.
+A user whose session which is being profiled may experience some performance degradation due to the recording.
 This is because activities need to be recorded and stored for further investigation.
 The rule of thumb should be to limit the duration of the schedules to the minimum required for the investigation and to apply schedules to as few users as possible.

 ### How many profiles will be generated from a schedule?